mattheww/gomill/gomill_docs/playoffs.rst

   Matchup('gnugo-l1', 'fuego-5k', board_size=13, komi=6)

-Defaults for matchup settings (other than :setting:`id` and :setting:`name`) can be specified at the top level of the control file.
+Defaults for matchup settings (other than :pl-setting:`id` and :pl-setting:`name`) can be specified at the top level of the control file.

 The :setting:`board_size` and :setting:`komi` arguments must be given for all matchups (either explicitly or as defaults); the rest are all optional.

-.. caution:: a default :setting:`komi` or :setting:`alternating` setting will
+.. caution:: a default :setting:`komi` or :pl-setting:`alternating` setting
-   be applied even to handicap games.
+   will be applied even to handicap games.

 The arguments are:

-.. setting:: id
+.. pl-setting:: id

   Identifier